 - Increased risk of anxiety and depression

-- Potential development of personality disorders
+- Potential development of personality conditions

 - Difficulties in forming and maintaining authentic relationships